What are Small Caps in the stock market?

-It may seem surprising but you, as an individual investors have an advantage over the professionals in this space.
-Small Caps are exciting to buy, hold and sell because it's the one area of the market that our subscribers, have an advantage over the big fund managers.
+It may seem surprising but you, as an individual investor, have an advantage over the professionals in the niches of the ASX.
+Fund managers are often mandated to stick to the large Blue Chips, leaving Small Caps the one area of the market that our subscribers have an advantage over the big fund managers.

 The Small Caps on the ASX are just too small for the big fund managers to put their funds into.

-Fund managers won't buy into any company until it reaches around $100m but really the majority won't consider investing until it reaches a market cap of $500m.
+Fund managers won't buy into any company until it reaches around $100m with the majority not even considering investing until it reaches a market cap of $500m.

 Why does this matter to you?

 This means that the share price of these Small Caps has had to have doubled, tripled and quadrupled before a fund manager will invest capital in it, with mum and dad investors riding the company's shares outstanding success wave to get there.

 And this is precisely what happens.
 These are just a few of our outstanding shares that were all Under the Radar Report stocks when no-one else was covering them or investing in them.

 After a period of fast growth, fund managers become interested in them when the market cap reaches a key tipping point.
 By which time, the share price has boomed and then the company's share price often booms again as more fund managers buy in to the future performance.